glillico/ansible-role-auto_pkg_updates/README.md

 This role installs and configures packages to allow the server to perform automatic package updates.

 - On Debian based systems this is done via the unattended-upgrades package.
-- On RedHat based systems this is done via the yum-cron package.
+- On RedHat 7 based systems this is done via the yum-cron package.
+- On RedHat 8 based systems this is done via the dnf-automatic package.

 This role was heavily influenced by Jeff Geerlings [Security](https://galaxy.ansible.com/geerlingguy/security) role.